 Candidates are no more required to visit Job boards to search for jobs.
 They can simply google it.
 Well, Google search may also show job postings from leading job boards.
-But don’t forget, you have to pay to post jobs on these job boards.
+But don’t forget, you must pay to post jobs on these job boards.

 If you can’t get jobs from your company listed on Google for job search results, you are going to lose a lot of traffic coming your way.
 The way Google can find a list of job openings in your company is by visiting your company career page.
 There is no direct way of posting your jobs to Google.
 You should know more about how to post jobs on Google for job search.
 Or simply, let your modern recruitment software do it for you.

 Company Career Page Reduces Cost Of Hire

 If you want to publish a job to a leading job board it comes at a certain cost.
-And if you want to put up a job posting on a niche job board then it comes at a higher cost.
-Considering more and more candidates are using Google for job search, you could save huge costs simply by making sure you appear in Google for job search results.
+And if you’re going to put up a job posting on a niche job board then it comes at a higher cost.
+Considering more and more candidates are using Google for job search, you could save immense costs simply by making sure you appear in Google for job search results.

 Today’s generation or Gen Z spends a lot of time on social media.
 You can simply post your jobs on social media platforms at no cost.
-A Dynamic company career page shall allow your employees to share jobs on such platforms at a click.
+A Dynamic company career page shall allow your employees to share jobs on such platforms with a click.
 Giving more visibility to the job openings in your organization.
 It would improve your reach significantly, improving your chances of getting good candidates.